hellomohit722/Claude/images.md

 # Your code executes the tool
 #       ↓
 # Your code returns the result to Claude
-#
-# This is a mock implementation.
-# In production, this would query a real database/API.
-#
 # ============================================================

 def execute_tool(tool_name: str, tool_input: dict) -> str:
     """Run a tool and return its result as a JSON string."""

     if tool_name == "lookup_order":
         order_id = tool_input.get("order_id", "")

         # Mock database lookup